AshTheNewBee/ToyRobot/README.md

 Launches the test runner.

 ## Run the project
-    - clone the project
+    - Clone the project
-    - run `npm install` to install the npms
+    - Run `npm install` to install the npms
-    - run `npm run start` to start the project
+    - Run `npm run start` to start the project

+### Read Line
+    - Reads the user input line from command line
+    - Type 'end' to terminate the read line
+    - Make a valid 'place' command to continue